AleksandraPiatek/AleksandraPiatek/README.md

 ### 💻 About my work

 - 🔭 I’m currently working on my bachlelor application, which aims to help owners of small pets.
-More info soon!
-- 🌱 I’m currently learning JavaScript, React, HTML and Git
+- 🌱 I’m currently learning React Native and Vue
 - 📫 How to reach me: piatek.aleksandra.02@gmail.com
 - 😄 Pronouns: She/Her
 ----